Foundation Crack Illustrations

 The key is to monitor the width of the crack.
 Make a mark somewhere along the crack and measure it accurately with a ruler that has millimeter markings.
 If the crack starts to get wider at the top or the bottom, it could be trouble.

-If you have crown molding in your house on ceilings that are adjacent to the bottom of attic trusses, these cracks are rarely settlement cracks.
-They are caused by attic trusses that change shape in the winter time and actually raise upwards.
 This causes a bow in the ceilings closest to the center of the trusses.
 The cracks close up usually in the middle of summer.
 The solution is to install special simple clips between interior walls and the bottom of the trusses.
-Read my past column about this!
+CLICK HERE to read my past column about truss uplift.

 If you see cracks or gaps like this consider them to be huge flashing red lights telling you that major problems are happening somewhere else in the house.